blackbuild/idea-maven-wrapper-support/README.md

-# Deprecation notice
+# _Deprecation notice_

-In version 2020.2 of IDEA, native Maven Wrapper support has been included, therefore this plugin is considered deprecated.
+_In version 2020.2 of IDEA, native Maven Wrapper support has been included, therefore this plugin is considered deprecated, although as long as there are still issues with native support, I will continue to update it to newer versions._

+_Also note that Maven 3.7 is scheduled to include native Wrapper support as well_

+# Overview

 Include Maven-Wrapper (https://github.com/takari/maven-wrapper) support in IDEA.